appearin/policy/privacy-policy.md

 > well as aggregated consumption information necessary to
 > send messages to the Customer concerning the Customer's quota consumption.
 > We will also make this information easily available to the
 > Customer on our website.
-We do this in pusuit of our Customer's
+We do this in pursuit of our Customer's
-> interest in managing quota consumption, avoiding interruptions
+> interest in managing quota consumption and the shared interest of
+> Whereby and the Customer in
-> during meeting, and being able to choose a plan appropriate
+> enabling the Customer to choose a plan appropriate
 > to the Customer's needs, cf. GDPR art.
 5 (1) item f.

 * **Usage information.** When you as a user interact with the